 AIA Canada’s fourth and last report in the Consumer Behaviour Series will add to this discussion from the perspective of car owners.
 Are they aware that their cars generate large amounts of data?
 Do they know about the data ownership models that are being developed?
 These are some important questions this report dabbles in, which can help automotive businesses understand their customers better.

-Stay tuned for the upcoming report, ‘The Connected Car: What Data is Your Car Generating?’ by joining our mailing list.
+Stay tuned for the upcoming report, ‘The Connected Car: Consumer Awareness of Vehicle-Generated Data’ by joining our mailing list.

 Other reports in the Consumer Behavior Series: